Airport Terminal Concessions

 Salary and Benefits

-Most concession employees receive just a little over minimum wage, which may be one reason for the high turnover.
+Most concession employees receive just a little over minimum wage (varies by state), which may be one reason for the high turnover.
 It is also possible that there may not be any benefits with the position, which is currently being fought over in some cities in negotiations.
 If looked at as an opportunity to begin a career at an airport, this could provide the open door you need.
 If you find out the name of the concession company, you will probably be able to apply online.

 - Large airports often need employees to work in their concessions.